What Is a Licensed Professional Clinical Counselor (LPCC)?

 Mental health treatment is in high demand, particularly as taboos surrounding counseling and therapy have eased and people have become more open about their need for support.
 As a result, the job market for professional counselors has grown.

-The projected growth rate for substance abuse, behavioral disorder, and mental health counselors is 22% through 2031, according to the U.S. Bureau of Labor Statistics.
-This rate is much faster than the average for all occupations, which was 5% as of 2021.
-This accelerated growth translates to more than 43,000 job openings over the next several years, which creates ample opportunities for prospective LPCCs.
+The projected growth rate for substance abuse, behavioral disorder, and mental health counselors is 18% from 2022-2032, according to the U.S. Bureau of Labor Statistics.
+This rate is much faster than the average for all occupations, which was 3% as of 2023.
+This accelerated growth translates to more than 42,000 job openings annually, which creates ample opportunities for prospective LPCCs.

 The overall demand for mental health professionals also reinforces this positive growth.
 The percentage of adults who received mental health treatment increased from 2019 to 2021, rising from 19.2% to 21.6%, according to data from the Centers for Disease Control (CDC).
 The job market for LPCCs is likely to remain bright as greater numbers of clients seek their services.